© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bryngwyn Bach Round Cairn Cemetery is a scheduled monument protected by Cadw under reference CD227.
 View the official record →

-Bryngwyn Bach Round Cairn Cemetery is a prehistoric funerary monument located in Ceredigion, Wales, comprising a cemetery of round cairns dating to the Bronze Age.
+Bryngwyn Bach Round Cairn Cemetery is a prehistoric funerary monument located in Ceredigion, Wales, comprising a cairn cemetery of Bronze Age date.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD227.

 Bryngwyn Bach Round Cairn Cemetery dates from the prehistoric period, and is classified as a cairn cemetery.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bryngwyn Bach Round Cairn Cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD227.